kenspirit/ai-dep-graph-builder/README.md

 - System Module
 - Component

-### Business Module
+#### Business Module

-It's used for describing a business function in one system.
-Hence, the description should be in BA's term so that when presenting BA's question to AI, the AI should be able to tell which business module the BA's talking about.

-For example, when one BA asked "I want to add wildcast search support on the Organization name in Organization Search Page", the AI should knows it's talking about the Business Module for Organization, and then the graph engine can retrieve all related, especially children, Vertexes starting from this Business Module Vertex.
+For example, when one BA asked "I want to add wildcast search support on the Organization name in Organization Search Page", the AI should knows it's talking about the Business Module for Organization, and then the graph engine can retrieve all related, especially children, Vertices starting from this Business Module Vertex.

-### Micro-Service
+#### Micro-Service

-It's just from technical perspective, especially for the project which separates frontend and backend.
-Making it one level of Vertex has better visual output as a tree starting from it, to System Module, and then down to the Component Vertex.
+This is just from technical perspective, especially for the project which separates frontend and backend.
+Making it one level of Vertex has better visual output as a tree starting from it, to System Module, and then down to the Component Vertices.

-### System Module
+#### System Module

 Grouping code files by Roles or by Feature/Module are two popular choices.
 This Dependency Graph project would prefer the second choice, but it does not affect your usage only if you name the Vertex in the pattern suits your project.
 Name of the System Module Vertex could simply be the folder name, file name or the combination of it.